author

 by William Beatty

-He is most closely associated with HMS Victory and the Battle of Trafalgar in 1805, where he treated the mortally wounded Admiral Horatio Nelson.
-Beatty later wrote an account of Nelson’s final hours, helping to shape how that historic scene was remembered.
+He is most closely associated with HMS Victory and the Battle of Trafalgar in 1805, where he was the ship’s surgeon and attended the mortally wounded Admiral Horatio Nelson.
+Beatty later wrote an account of Nelson’s final hours and the battle, helping to shape how that episode was remembered by later generations.